gatling/gatling/src/sphinx/realtime_monitoring/index.rst

 Limitations:

-* currently as described this will only work on Linux/OSx load injectors (further work could adapt the setup for Windows in the future)
+* currently as described this will only work on X-platforms (Unix, Linux, OS X) load injectors (further work could adapt the setup for Windows in the future)

 Set up: